-Possible causes: Possible solutions: Pulse detection signal staying high or low Check pulse detection circuitry Check for loose connection of capacitor board wireset to J105 Pulse detect signal not received when SCRs triggered.
-Check the Storage Capacitors are charging If the Energizer pulsed then displayed E8 then the problem is with the pulse detection circuitry.
+Possible causes: Possible solutions: Pulse detection signal staying high or low Check pulse detection circuitry Turse detection signar staying high or low Check pulse detection eneutry Check for loose connection of capacitor board wireset to J105 Pulse detect signal not received when SCRs triggered.
+Check the Storage Capacitors are charging 66.
+If the Energizer pulsed then displayed E8 then the problem is with the pulse detection circuitry.
 If the Energizer charges the storage capacitors up and then goes E8 then check the SCRs and triggering circuitry (both primary and turbo).